 In the second year you will meet with your personal tutor at the beginning of the year to discuss module registrations and receive feedback on first-year exams.
-Thereafter you will see your Personal Tutor at the start and end of each term to discuss academic progress, careers, and preparation for examinations.
+Thereafter you will see your

+Personal Tutor at the start and end of each term to discuss academic progress, careers, and preparation for examinations.
 A short report of each meeting will be entered on your Departmental record.
+In January, you will meet with your personal tutor at the start of the dissertation process.
 At the end of May, your Personal Tutor will discuss your module choices for your third year (preliminary registration), and, at the end of the year, they will discuss your overall performance and progress.
 You are encouraged to participate in career-oriented activities run in the Department, and to use the services and facilities of the Careers Service and other opportunities for skills development on campus (e.g. through the Languages for All programme).